swiss/paf-link/documentation/4_paf-link.md

 ## Consultation & Comment Activities

-## Mandate & Resolution Activities

-Alternative names: TaskAssignement & TaskFulfilment Activities

 ## Information & Acknowledgement Activities

+## Order & Completion Activities

+These activites are meant to be a sort of "catch-all" activities if the other are not suitable.
+In fact, all the activities described before could be understood as some kind of "order and completion" activities.

+Alternative names:

+* TaskAssignement & TaskFulfilment Activities
+* Mandate & Resolution Activities